Agoric/documentation/main/getting-started/intro-hackathon.md

 # Getting Started for HackTheOrb, The Agoric x Chainlink Hackathon!

 Welcome to the Agoric Platform!
-This doc is a guide to what you should look at and do to get started developing smart contracts and DeFi components.
+This doc is a guide to what you should do to get started developing smart contracts and DeFi components.

 ## Install and run the Agoric platform